mullvad/browser-extension/README.md

 - `am.i.mullvad.net` to get the connection information (Frequency: each time the popup is started and each time the proxy is connected/disconnected)

-External links are marked with the following icon:
+_External links are marked with this icon_
 ![External Link icon](https://github.com/feathericon/feathericon/blob/master/src/svg/link-external.svg)